Grid Ref NY 634664

 In 2001 a new metal bridge was built over the River Irthing at Willowford, to provide a continuous route from Gilsland to Birdoswald.

-Just north of the village is Gilsland Spa Hotel, much frequented in the summer, on account of its beautiful scenery, and the chalybeate and sulphur springs that issue from the rocks.
+Just north of the village is Gilsland Hall Hotel (previously Gilsland Spa Hotel), much frequented in the summer, on account of its beautiful scenery, and the chalybeate and sulphur springs that issue from the rocks.
 The building, originally known as the Shaws, was rebuilt by George Gill Mounsey in 1865.

-Gilsland Spa Limited was established in 1901 as a convalescent home for Co-operative society members in the North of England.
-It is now a hotel business – Gilsland Spa Hotel - still owned by the Cooperative Group.
+Gilsland Spa was established in 1901 as a convalescent home for Co-operative society members in the North of England.

 Within the grounds is the Popping Stone – a group of three rounded sandstone boulders located in the Irthing Gorge.
 The hotel welcomes the use of its large car park and the enjoyment of the wooded grounds by visitors, particularly if they decide to take advantage of the excellent hospitality available.